TUI¶

 The agentgrep ui command launches the interactive Textual explorer

-over the same Codex, Claude Code, Cursor, and Gemini stores the rest
+over the same Codex, Claude Code, Cursor, Gemini, Antigravity, Grok,

 the explorer always needs the explicit ui subcommand.